ardanlabs/gotraining/topics/profiling/README.md

 ## GODEBUG

-GODBUG is an environment variable that allows us to get information from the runtime about the scheduler and the garabage collector.
+GODEBUG is an environment variable that allows us to get information from the runtime about the scheduler and the garabage collector.

 ### The Basics